top of page

 Gabriela Mifsud

 I am a 25-year-old artist based in Philadelphia, working primarily with acrylic on canvas.
-Over the past year, I’ve been called to create more intentionally—developing a visual language that feels honest to both my practice and my personal evolution.
+I strive to create a visual language that feels honest to both my practice and my personal evolution.

 My work lives at the intersection of the natural and the nostalgic, shaped by movement, memory, and the quiet moments that tend to linger.
 In many ways, painting has mirrored my own growth: learning to loosen, trust my intuition, and embrace softness without losing structure.
-The shifts in color, form, and gesture across each collection reflect a deepening relationship with myself—each piece marking where I’ve been, and where I’m going.
+The shifts in color, form, and gesture across each collection reflect a deepening relationship with myself.

 Inspiration